Yacine-27/musicStalker/README.md

-An app to track how much did you listen to music artists.
+An app to track your progress with your newely discovered artists' discography.
+Features ;

+1. Abiliity to search for an artist.
+2. Show the artist's albums.
+3. Mark the song as listened.
+   Todos:
+4. Showing stats for each albums and artist.